 Exams and resit exams

 Course registration automatically registers students for their examinations.
 In the event of failing a course, students will need to be registered for the resit examination.
-Students must send their requests to email@example.com least two weeks prior to the examination date.
+Students must send their requests to email@example.com at least two weeks prior to the examination date.

 Semesters & periods 2017-2018

 At Vrije Universiteit Amsterdam, the academic year is divided into 2 semesters.
 These semesters, in turn, are divided into 6 periods:

 |1st semester (Fall)||Course registration deadline||September - January|